-To deploy strategies companies need to focus on their business processes in order to reach their goals and create value.
+To deploy strategies, companies need to focus on their business processes in order to reach their goals and create value.
 The culture of a company is part of its processes as a result of its established values, behaviors, and beliefs.
-As organizational culture changes over time, companies need to consider it when they need to align their strategies.
+As organizational culture changes over time, companies need to consider their culture when they need to align their strategies.
 Improving strategy alignment can improve business performance and impact organizational culture through increased job satisfaction.

 The benefits of engaged employees

 Companies can benefit from engaged employees.
 Employees are one of the largest stakeholder groups in most companies.
-For this reason, engaged employees can help drive company business performance.
-Companies that are able to create a strategic fit between human resource strategy and business strategy, in a consistent way across the organization, will improve organizational performance by motivating and retaining their employees.
-In addition, by doing so they obtain a competitive advantage over competitors.
+For this reason, engaged employees can help to drive company’s business performance.
+Companies that are able to create a strategic fit between human resource strategy and business strategy in a consistent way across the organization will improve organizational performance by motivating and retaining their employees.
+In addition, by doing so, they obtain a competitive advantage over competitors.

 Studies report that to better hire, keep, and motivate employees, organizations have to link their reward system to the overall strategy of the organization.
 This will help to improve employee engagement and performance, considering that employees have a tendency to show behaviors that lead to rewards.
 A productive way to engage employees in the strategy of the organization is to align human resource strategy and reward systems with the overall goals of the organization.
 As a result, this will help to improve employee engagement and performance.
 Alignment also extends to job characteristics and skills required to implement the organization’s strategy.
 Companies should look for aligning organizational strategy with both the job and the employee.
 It is critically important to create the conditions for engagement through alignment, not just seeking an outcome.
 Alignment should involve the entire organization, not only executives, but also employees, teams, and departments.